-The coalition government led by the Social Democrats that was elected in September 2014 is in a precarious position due to its minority status in parliament.
-We expect a shift in government policy toward greater state interventionism, including tax hikes and a rise in government spending.
+The coalition government led by the Social Democrats that was elected in September 2014 is in a precarious position due to its minority status in parliament, as highlighted by the defeat of the government's budget in December that nearly led to a snap election in March 2015.

 Major Forecast Changes

 Sweden Industry Coverage (11)

-BMI View: BMI maintains a bullish view on vehicle sales in Sweden, based on a strong rebound from low base effects due weak sales in 2013, pent-up demand following sustained declines in recent years, and a broad recovery in the economy.
-The primary driver of this growth is the passenger car segment, which we expect to increase 18% in 2014.
-We also expect to see a strong recovery in the country's commercial vehicle (CV) segment, and we forecast a 15% over the full year.
+BMI View: BMI maintains a bullish view on vehicle sales in Sweden, based on a strong rebound from pent-up demand following sustained declines in recent years, and a broad recovery in the economy.
+The primary driver of this growth is the passenger car segment, which we expect to increase 1.5% in 2015.
+We also expect to see a strong recovery in the country's commercial vehicle segment, and we forecast a 6.1% over the year.